Wondering about the best time for your Nepal trek?

 Spring (March to May): With warm (hot in lower altitudes) weather and longer days, spring is one of the best trekking season to trek in Nepal Himalayas.
 Nepal has a lot of Rhododendron forests and they bloom majestically and it looks like red and pink hues on the green canvas (mountains).
 High altitude treks and those involving the high passes can be done during spring.
 Spring is also the best time for mountaineering in Nepal for most of the Himalayan peaks.

-All Trekking in Nepal are doable in Spring.
+All Treks are doable in Spring in Nepal.

-All Treks in Nepal are doable in pre monsoon season although best views are not assured.
+All treks are doable in pre monsoon season although best views are not assured.

 Monsoon (Mid July to mid September): 70% to 80% of annual rainfall occurs during this time in Nepal.
-Trekking in Nepal in monsoon cannot be called as best, but if you don’t have other time of year available to experience trekking in Nepal, then don’t bother; trekking in Nepal in monsoon is possible.
-The trekking that involves flights might be hurdled by delayed and canceled flights for several days due to weather and less visibility.
+Trekking that involves flights might be hurdled by delayed and canceled flights for several days due to weather and less visibility.
 But if you are really lucky you might not also encounter such flight hurdle too.
 Yes, you have to tackle well with muddy and slippery trails, occasional showers, and leeches!!
 For sure you will not enjoy the Himalayan views but you will enjoy the lush greenery.
 The forests are lush, vibrant and alpine meadows are turned green and colorful by the alpine flowers.
-If you are an ardent botanist, this is the best time to trek in Nepal for you!!
+If you are an ardent botanist, this is the best time to trek for you!!

 Trekking in the rain shadow areas of Upper Mustang and Upper Dolpo is highly recommended if your holiday schedule is in monsoon.